by David Deanshaw

 ‘A friend of mine decided some years ago that he knew nothing of his parent’s family or any of his ancestors.
 So he decided to write a book about himself for his children and the grandchildren.
 He wrote his life story all the way from junior school to retirement.’

 ‘If I said that the most touching part of the book for me, when I read it, was the story of how he met the woman he would spend the rest of his life with.
 Right from first meeting, to falling in love and realising that they were soul mates.
 It was a love story that brought a tear to my eyes.
 What would you say to that?’

 ‘It sounds a nice story.’
 He relaxed and lifted his elbows.

 ‘Anyone who read your story would learn just how much you loved her.
 My friend told me that it was a joy to write.
 Did your grandchildren ever meet Amy?’

 ‘No they stayed with the other grandparents for the funeral.’

 ‘Then why not write something for their sake.
 I am sure you have pictures too?’

-He nodded.
 ‘Do you know I think that I quite like that idea?
 We got a computer some years ago to stay in touch by email.
 My son recently introduced me to Skype.
-He calls me every Saturday morning at ten in the morning, so it must be the same out there only at night.
+We take it in turns.
+We speak every Saturday morning at ten in the morning here, so it must be the same time out there only at night.
 Thank you for talking to me.
-Shall we stay in touch?'
+Shall we stay in touch?’

 Post a Comment